-This recipe is inspired by our trip to Japan during our 2019 break.
+We ordered yakisoba almost everyday during our 2019 winter break in Japan and have to share the dish with you.
 Japan is such a beautiful, clean, and orderly country and also fun and whimsical at the same time.
 We went to Tokyo and Osaka and ate and ate and ate some more.
 All you can eat Japanese breakfast buffet.
 Lunch.
 Second lunch or snack or dessert.
 Dinner.
 Second dinner or snack or dessert.

-One of the dishes that I realized that one of my sons like very much is yakisoba.
-We had it many times while we were in Japan, usually at a teppanyaki style restaurant which have a grill for each table.
+I realized that one of my sons likes yakisoba very much.
+We ordered it almost daily while we were in Japan, usually at a teppanyaki style restaurant which have a grill for each table.
 The restaurant staff bring the cooked and ready to eat yakisoba and transfer it onto the hot griddle at our table where the yakisoba sizzles to perfection.

 Disclaimer: Even though I mention certain brands for informational purposes and photos this post is not sponsored or affiliated with any of them except Rodelle Vanilla.
 I am a brand ambassador for Rodelle Vanilla and use one of their products for this recipe.
 This post may contain affiliate links.

 How to Make Yakisoba at Home?

 Easiest Yakisoba option: use a fresh yakisoba kit!

 When we came home I decided to try and make yakisoba at home when I saw a package of Maruchan’s Nama Yakisoba, a fresh yakisoba kit at the Asian supermarket in the refrigerator or freezer section.
 There are not nuts according to the ingredient label and did not receive a response when I contacted them.
 I made a simple vegetable yakisoba which I shared about in this Instagram post.